-For example, athletes with an intellectual impairment may struggle with numbers or time (conceptual skills); struggle to maintain eye contact or appear very shy

-(social skills); or struggle with daily living tasks such as dressing or feeding (practical skills).
+For example, athletes with an intellectual impairment may struggle with numbers or time (conceptual skills); struggle to maintain eye contact or appear very shy (social skills); or struggle with daily living tasks such as dressing or feeding (practical skills).

 - The IPC strongly recommends that athletes with an intellectual impairment have a representative with them during the entire sample collection session. - If an athlete with an intellectual impairment declines to have a representative present this does not invalidate the test, but it should be recorded on the DCF.
-The DCO should consider having a third party (DCO representative) present during the entire sample collection process.
+In this situation, the DCO should appoint a third party (DCO representative) to be present during the entire sample collection process. - When communicating with athletes with an intellectual impairment it can be helpful to communicate using shorter sentences and plain language (speaking in your normal voice) and to check regularly for understanding.